tedstetzel/movie-trailer/README.md

 ### Prerequisites

 This project requires Python to run.
 I built this project using V 2.7.x.
-Check to make sure you have
+Check to make sure you have Python installed.

 ```
 python -V
 ```
+You can download Python here: https://www.python.org/downloads/

 ### Installing